What is a Cord?

 Some suppliers deal with this shrinkage by selling on the basis of a green cord.
 A green cord volume means that the wood occupied 180 cubic feet as a thrown volume of green, unseasoned wood and should stack to 128 cubic feet.
 Once it is dried, the volume once you have stacked it would be smaller by about 8 cubic feet.
 The volume of dry wood is still called a green cord, since it is the same quantity of wood that occupied 180 cubic feet when the wood was green.

 Maine law provides for scaling of firewood-length wood, either round or split, on a "thrown in" basis.
+We think these suggested measurements are a good rule of thumb to use for selling firewood in any state.

 |Length of wood in the thrown cord.||Volume required to stack as a full cord.|